 6. Structured Data and Schema Markup

-Structured data is arguably the most important technical SEO element for Singapore businesses in 2026 — because it bridges traditional SEO and AI search visibility.
-Schema markup helps Google generate rich results (star ratings, FAQ accordions, product details), and it helps AI search engines understand the entities, facts, and relationships on your website.
+Structured data is arguably the most important technical SEO element for Singapore businesses in 2026.
+That is because it bridges traditional SEO and AI search visibility.
+Schema markup helps Google generate rich results (star ratings, FAQ accordions, product details).
+It also helps AI search engines understand the entities, facts, and relationships on your website.

-The Triple-Engine Framework positions structured data as a shared signal across SEO, AEO, and GEO.
-Here are the schema types every Singapore business should implement.
+The Triple-Engine Framework treats structured data as a shared signal across SEO, AEO, and GEO.
+Here are the schema types every Singapore business should use.

 Essential Schema Types for Singapore Businesses